How to improve the root – Run it locally

 So, what’s going on here ?
 Most likely, it’s a broken configuration in the CPE(Customer Premise Equipment) of AS9829 which is allowing DNS requests on the WAN IP address and performing recursion.

-Most of the cheap CPE devices that get installed along with the connection run dnsmasq and the firmware never sees an update.
+Most of the cheap Consumer Premise Equipment(CPE) devices that are bundled with the Internet connection run dnsmasq and the firmware never sees an update.

 Interestingly, when I compare this with my own measurements, the number of IP addresses responding to port 53 in my results is much higher – 260,886.
 Though, I haven’t filtered the responses for IP addresses which are performing recursion.
 There could be IP addresses in the results which are configured as authoritative name servers and that’s perfectly valid.